Meaningful life and work are important

 - Finding and keeping a job

 Your Support Coordinator can provide information about eligibility.
-For more information about Life & Work Connections, contact Mark Satterwhite or Sarah Anderson at 573-874-1995.
+For more information about Life & Work Connections, contact Sarah Anderson or Kaitlynn Rhinehart at 573-874-1995.

 Life & Work Connections Stories